hakamdev/FT_SERVER/README.md

 # ft_server
-An Docker Image of an Nginx server that runs wordpress, phpmyadmin and mysql
+A Docker Image of an Nginx server that runs wordpress, phpmyadmin and mysql